Code-Institute-Submissions/automatic-sniffle/README.md

 Initially I wanted to use HTML to build the board, however found that there would be too many moving parts and I wanted to build up my jQuery knowledge, this proved to be a challenge in a lot of ways.

+In the finished project the structure was a start button which led to the jQuery generating the board whilst the start button became a reset.
+Upon finishing the game the Congratulations modal appears and gives the option to play again and the clicks remain on screen until the first card is clicked and it resets.

 ### 4. Skeleton

 I used Balsamiq to build the wireframes for desktop, tablet and mobile device.